2016 Award Guidelines

 The Marfield Prize, also known as the National Award for Arts Writing, is given annually by the Arts Club of Washington to nonfiction books about the arts written for a broad audience.
 Intended to help increase access to the arts, the Prize celebrates prose that is lucid, luminous, clear, and inspiring—writing that creates a strong connection with arts and artists.

-The Prize of $10,000, the only one of its kind in the country, honors nonfiction books first published in the U.S., by a single author who is living at the time of the book’s nomination.
-The winning author is invited to Washington, DC for a short residency in May 2017, including an Awards Ceremony, a presentation to a DC Public high school, and a public reading at the Arts Club of Washington.
-Expenses are paid by the Club.
+The prize of $10,000—the only one of its kind in the country—honors nonfiction books first published in the U.S., by a single author who is living at the time of the book’s nomination.
+The winning author is invited to Washington, DC, for a short residency in May 2017, including an awards ceremony, a presentation to a DC public high school, an interview, and a public reading at the Arts Club of Washington.
+Expenses are paid by the club.

 Judging is by a distinguished, independent panel of writers.
-The judges in the past have included: Remica Bingham, Sophy Burnham, Grace Cavalieri, Alan Cheuse, Rita Dove, Richard Ford, Marita Golden, Wayne Karlin, Candace Katz, Jamaica Kincaid, David Kipen, Ted Libbey, E. Ethelbert Miller, Joyce Carol Oates, Alan Michael Parker, Linda Pastan, Molly Peacock, Nancy Pearl, Robert Pinsky, Reynolds Price, and Ira Silverberg.
+The judges in the past have included: Remica L. Bingham-Risher, Sophy Burnham, Grace Cavalieri, Alan Cheuse, Robert Aubry Davis, Rita Dove, Richard Ford, Marita Golden, Wayne Karlin, Candace Katz, Jamaica Kincaid, David Kipen, Ted Libbey, E. Ethelbert Miller, Joyce Carol Oates, Alan Michael Parker, Linda Pastan, Molly Peacock, Nancy Pearl, Robert Pinsky, Reynolds Price, and Ira Silverberg.

 To submit a book for consideration: